cosmos/sdk-tutorials/academy/cosmjs-checkers-sections/cosmjs-objects.md

 }
 ```

-And the line that describes how the tests are run:
+Add the line that describes how the tests are run:

 ```json [https://github.com/cosmos/academy-checkers-ui/blob/stargate/package.json#L7]
 {